 I am sure we have all heard the phrase ‘the possibilities are endless’.
 Think back to an occasion when you heard this.
 What did you think?
 Did the words sink in and energize you into action, or were they just water off a ducks back?

 Living from a place of possibilities is exciting and energizing.
 It comes from deep within us and taps into that place where our passions and creativity exist – our soul.
-It moves us to a place where all that we physically are – ego –lives into our soul – all the immense possibilities of our unique being.

 Is this your current life experience?
 If not, could it be that you are overwhelmed?
 We all face challenges, uncertainty and doubt probably on a daily basis.
 How we respond to those feelings and situations is what determines the outcome.
 It doesn’t matter what line of work you are in, being overwhelmed is a common experience.
 In the helping professions, this experience can be harmful to both the caregiver, and care recipient.